milad-seify/openstack-exporter/README.md

 # OpenStack Exporter for Prometheus

-## I had a problem after adding the version 6 IP to this (network_ip_availabilities_total metrics cus level=error msg="math/big: cannot unmarshal "1.1805916207174113e+21" into a *big.Int" ) and after checking I added a variable to the code to show me only the version 4 IPs, and my problem was solved.
+### I had a problem after adding the IPversion 6 To OPENSTACK And Got these error: (network_ip_availabilities_total metrics cus level=error msg="math/big: cannot unmarshal "1.1805916207174113e+21" into a *big.Int" ) and after checking I added a variable to the code to show me only the version 4 IPs, and my problem was solved.
 But this solution is not logical, it can only help in some situations.

-### I just add IPVersion: "4" into the neutron
+### I just add IPVersion: "4" into the exporters/neutron

 ```sh
 // ListNetworkIPAvailabilities : count total number of used IPs per Network